Jessica-Pan/TCQ_website/README.md

 This is the text for question 2.
 This question is worth 2 points.
 Students get 22 seconds to answer this question.
 The password for this question is zRg75I

 You have made a new game!
 The code is XFPAPG.
-The admin password iswndPdw.
+The admin password is wndPdw.
 Here are your questions and their passwords:
 Question 1:
 Students get 12 seconds to answer this question
 The password for this question is cBpFBj